F5Networks/f5-google-gdm-templates-v2/examples/quickstart/README.md

 See [diagram](diagram-multiple-vips.png) for example of adding virtual services.

-_NOTE: For cloud resources, templates can be customized to pre-provision and update additional resources (for example: various combinations of NICs, forwarding rules, alias addresses, IAM roles, egitc.).
+_NOTE: For cloud resources, templates can be customized to pre-provision and update additional resources (for example: various combinations of NICs, forwarding rules, alias addresses, IAM roles, etc.).
 Please see [Getting Help](#getting-help) for more information.
 For BIG-IP configurations, you can leverage any REST or Automation Tool Chain clients like [Ansible](https://ansible.github.io/workshops/exercises/ansible_f5/3.0-as3-intro/),[Terraform](https://registry.terraform.io/providers/F5Networks/bigip/latest/docs/resources/bigip_as3),etc._

 ## Validation